gridscoot

 ◆ pledge 02

-Two retailers with identical total_aud rank identically.
+At trust_weight=0 (default), two retailers with identical delivered totals rank identically.
 Even Amazon does not get a thumb on the scale.
+If the user opts into trust-weighted ranking via find_alternatives, the formula is disclosed in the response.

 ◆ pledge 03